This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Enclosure Size and Setup Requirements

-Get a 30-gallon terrarium for one snake or a 55-gallon tank for a pair.
+For a single snake, a 30-gallon terrarium is ideal, while a 55-gallon tank is perfect for a pair.

-The snake enclosure should include plenty of climbing structures and hiding boxes at different heights.
+Include plenty of climbing structures and hiding boxes at different heights, and choose substrate options like coconut coir or orchid bark.

 Conservation Status